Handbag Designer Maxwell Scott

-William Scott Forshaw is Handbag Designer; he was born in Yorkshire, in the North of England.
-As a child his mother took him and his brother on holidays to Italy where she purchased many leather handbags and he first experienced the workmanship of the Italian leather industry.
+William Scott Forshaw is a Handbag Designer; he was born in Yorkshire, in the North of England.
+As a child, his mother took him and his brother on holidays to Italy where she purchased many leather handbags and he first experienced the workmanship of the Italian leather industry.
 Years later, whilst working in an advertising agency in London he noticed how shabby looking the business bags of his colleagues were.
 He then started thinking about the Italian leather industry he encountered as a child and, from that, he went on to found Maxwell-Scott and designs his very first briefcase, the Paolo 2-section classic briefcase.
 Today I have a nice interview about how he started his business.

 How has your mother influenced your business?

 My mother always had a keen interest in the Italian leather industry and it is due to the holidays that she took me on that I got exposed to the artistry of the traditional Italian leather industry.
 When I began Maxwell-Scott, I worked closely with my mother as we built the brand together.
 We spent years in London selling in corporate environments and increasing brand awareness.
-In the end she decided to allow me to take centre stage but, even now, I love to run new designs past her.
+In the end, she decided to allow me to take center stage but, even now, I love to run new designs past her.
 After all, she has always had a keen eye for leather goods and impeccable taste.

 When did you know you wanted to be a handbag designer?